Cyb3rW1LL/s1mpl3_cyb3r/README.md

-# A collection of simple projects and code to practice
+# A collection of simple projects to do random things 🙃.
-# Defensive Security skills, critical thinking, host
-# Red Team "Rick Roll" scripts and binaries, etc.